Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • Irregular and heavy periods;

-• Climacteric bleeding from the internal genital organs;
+• Menopausal bleeding from the internal genital organs;

-As for side effects, when using the remedy, the following conditions can be observed: headache, rash, nausea, weight gain, itching, fatigue, and swelling of the mammary glands.
+As for side effects, the following conditions may be observed when using the product: headache, rash, nausea, weight gain, itching, increased fatigue, and swelling of the mammary glands.

 Before starting treatment with Norkolut, you should undergo an examination.
-This is important for the complete exclusion of malignant tumors in the genitals or breasts.
+This is important to completely exclude malignant tumors in the genitals or breasts.

 Postinor

-Rightfully recognized as one of the most popular contraceptives of today, Postinor is recognized, which is based on progesterone of synthetic origin.
+Postinor, which is created on the basis of progesterone of synthetic origin, is rightfully recognized as one of the most popular contraceptives today.
 Clinical studies of Postinor made it possible to establish that the drug protects against unplanned pregnancy by 85%.

 Postinor should be taken according to the instructions.
-Its effectiveness depends on how quickly the drug was taken after intimacy.
+Its effectiveness depends on how quickly the drug is taken after intimacy.

-If Postinor is taken within a few hours after sexual intercourse, then the protection against pregnancy is 95%, which indicates a high level of effectiveness of the drug.
-When Postinor is taken after 2-3 days, the effectiveness is reduced to 60%.
-If you took the drug according to the instructions, then it will not have any negative effect on blood clotting and metabolism in the body.
-Reception of Postinor is contraindicated:
+If Postinor is taken within a few hours after sexual intercourse, then protection against pregnancy is 95%, which indicates a high level of effectiveness of the drug.
+When taking Postinor after 2-3 days, the effectiveness is reduced to 60%.
+If you take the drug according to the instructions, then it will not have any negative effect on blood clotting and metabolism in the body.
+Taking Postinor is contraindicated:

 1. Children under 16 years old.

-2. For those who have pathological processes in the liver, a pronounced insufficiency in the functioning of the organ.
+2. For those who have pathological processes in the liver, there is a pronounced lack of functioning of the organ.

 3. Hereditary severe diseases (lactose intolerance).